My name is Liz Agresta, and this is Shelf Absorbed, a book review/publishing news blog.

 A little about the site

-I started this blog as part of a project for the electronic publishing overview course at Emerson.
+I started this blog as part of a project for an electronic publishing course I took at Emerson.
 By reviewing books I already own, I hope to whittle down the massive number of unread books on my shelves.
 Plus, I feel like I haven’t been thinking as critically about what I read as I should, and writing about what I read should help to alleviate some of that guilt.
 You should expect thorough discussion of the plot of any book I write about here—beware of spoilers!
 Some profanity may be used for emphasis as well.

-I also publish a weekly digest of publishing news that would be interesting to people outside the trade.
+I also (attempt to) publish a weekly digest of publishing news that would be interesting to people outside the trade.
 I think publishing news is really exciting, but a lot of the news is trade-specific; that is, most of it comes out in newsletters created for industry workers and booksellers, and is largely about numbers and personnel changes.
 So I think that keeping my ear to the ground and sharing the useful bits of that news with people who love books or are interested in pursuing publishing as a career (or publication, I guess) is good for everyone (me included—gotta keep up with what’s happening in the biz).
 Plus, there are lots of publishing events held in Boston and New York, so any time I attend one of those, you can expect to see something about it here!